meanpenguin/RTIMULib/Linux/README.md

 #### Enabling and Configuring the I2C Bus

-Add the following two lines to /etc/modules:

-	i2c-bcm2708
-	i2c-dev

-If present, comment out the following line in /etc/modprobe.d/raspi-blacklist.conf:

-	# blacklist i2c-bcm2708

-Also start

-    # sudo raspi-config

-Then Advanced Options, enable Device Tree, Enable SPI, Enable I2C.
-If you use Serial interface for any application you want to disable Serial (shell and kernel messages over serial)

-Restart the Raspberry Pi and /dev/i2c-0 and /dev/i2c-1 should appear.
-It’s also useful to install the I2C tools:
+In RasPI Jessie under Preference COnfiguration enable the I2C and SPI bus It’s  useful to install the I2C tools:

 	sudo apt-get install i2c-tools